parawanderer/opengl-experiment-2024/README.md

 ## References

-As a mainly generalist SWE with a bit of an ancient background in graphics design/digital illustration, I never considered what types of algorithms and optimisations are relevant/useful when it comes to **3D rendering**.
+As a mainly generalist SWE with a bit of an ancient background in graphic design/digital illustration, I never considered what types of algorithms and optimisations are relevant/useful when it comes to **3D rendering**.

 So reading and implementing these papers & articles was interesting and insightful: